canaltinigne/DeepHeightWeight/README.md

 In order to train height network, run `train.py`.
 For weight network run `train_weight.py`.
 Instructions are given as comment lines in the header.
 You can find the performance of models on height and weight estimation test sets in `Results_HW.ipynb` notebook.

+## Environment

+You can use `environment.yml` file to create a Conda environment to run experiments.
+You can create a new environment using this command. `conda env create -f environment.yml -p [PATH]`

 ## Weight Dataset

 We will soon share the weight dataset that we created and used in our experiments.